 We went down to the sea level by the Barrakka Lift, which can be found on the southern part of the garden.
 The Grand Harbour can be reached easily thanks to the lift.
 In the 50’s, a lift was there to link the city to the harbour, but in the 80’s it became abandoned.
 The mesh aluminium skin recalls the form of the original cage lift.

 We took a walk at the Waterfront.
 Retail outlets, restaurants and bars with outdoor spaces can be found along the long promenade.
 The buildings were originally stores and warehouses.
 A church is located in the middle part.
 The area was partially destroyed during the WWII, the facades and interiors were renovated.
 Valletta Waterfront hosts several concerts and events, such as Malta Jazz Festival and Malta Fireworks Festival.
-Around 6 pm there were just few people walking around.
-I could imagine it few hours later, when the restaurants and bars are full.
+Around 6 pm there were just a few people walking around.
+I could imagine it a few hours later when the restaurants and bars are full.
 We weren’t hungry, so we headed to the other side of the city.
-First we had to climb back to the bus terminal, which is located much higher than the sea level.
+First, we had to climb back to the bus terminal, which is located much higher than the sea level.

 Sliema’s peninsula is located northwest from Valletta.
 The area is popular for shopping, hotels, bars, cafés and restaurants.
 A promenade stretches along the coastline, ideal for a long walk.
 The rocky coastline features with small square pools.

 We went to have dinner to Surfside beach bar.
 They have a wide selection of dishes.
 It offers a great view of the sea and perfect place to enjoy the sunset.

 Paceville and St. Julian’s are famous for their nightlife with the best bars and clubs.
 We arrived there around 10 by bus to Paceville, the outer part was already bit crowded, more people started to arrive and arrive, so it became very busy.
 The streets are full of clubs, we just stop by to drink few cocktails.